 Religion

-The Cook Islands' most common religion is Christianity; most of the people identify as either Protestant or Roman Catholic.
+Christianity is the most often practiced religion in the Cook Islands; most individuals classify as either Protestant or Roman Catholic.
 In many spheres of daily life, traditional values and customs also remain quite important.

 Economy

 The Cook Islands' economy mostly depends on tourism; farming and fishing also play major roles.
-New Zealand grants financial assistance to the nation also to help with infrastructure and growth.
+New Zealand helps the nation with infrastructure and growth by means of financial support.

 Infrastructure